fwmechanic/k_edit/README.md

 for the Microsoft "M" Editor which was included with Microsoft (not _Visual_) C 5.1 for DOS & OS/2.
 In the next MSC releases (6.0, 6.0a, 7.x) MS soon bloated-up M into PWB (v1.0, 1.1, 2.0; see MSDN.News.200107.PWB.Article.pdf) then replaced it with the GUI "Visual Studio" IDE when Windows replaced DOS.
-I preferred the simpler yet tremendously powerful M, so starting around 1991 I wrote my own version, K.  True to its DOS heritage, K is a Win32 Console App (with no mouse support aside from the scroll-wheel) because I have no interest in mice or GUIs.
+I preferred the simpler yet tremendously powerful M, so starting in 1991 I wrote my own version, K.  True to its DOS heritage, K is a Win32 Console App (with no mouse support aside from the scroll-wheel) because I have no interest in mice or GUIs.
 The current (since 2005) extension language is Lua 5.1.
 A full source distro of Lua, plus a few of its key modules, is included herein, and `lua.exe`, built herein, is used in an early build step.

 ## Toolchain notes

-Until 2012/06, I compiled K using the free MSVC++ 7.1 32-bit command line toolset offered by MS in 2003 (since withdrawn, replaced by Visual Studio Express Edition).
-While I used these MS build tools, I used WinDbg, part of a free (as of 2011/07/13) "Debugging Tools for Windows" from MS, to debug crashes.
+Until 2012/06, I compiled K using the free "Microsoft Visual C++ Toolkit 2003" containing MSVC++ 7.1 32-bit command line build tools (since withdrawn, replaced by Visual Studio Express Edition).
+While I used these MS build tools, I used [WinDbg](http://en.wikipedia.org/wiki/WinDbg), to debug crashes.

 I have no fondness for Visual Studio, nor for installers, so when I finally found [a reliable way to obtain MinGW](http://news.ycombinator.com/item?id=4112374) and didn't have to pay a significant code-size price for doing so (updt: K.exe's disk footprint has grown significantly since then, mostly at the hands of GCC, though adopting `std::string` and other STL bits has doubtless contributed greatly...), I was thrilled!
 Since then I have extensively modified the K code to take great